When it comes to supplements, creatine has become one of the ‘must have’ of all supplement regimes.

 Find everything you need to know on creatine supplements in one easy-to-read piece and why it’s an imperative supplement crucial to your muscle gains!

-1 - Transparent Labs Creatine HMB (Editor's Choice)
+1 - Transparent Labs Creatine HMB (Best Overall)

 What Transparent Labs has done here is combine two highly effective supplements in the form of creatine monohydrate and β-Hydroxy β-Methylbutyrate (just call it HMB).
-And, this is not just some accident, but a decision made after assessing clinical trials.
+And this is not just an accident, but a decision made after assessing clinical trials.

-The company has proven HMB to improve strength and muscle definition (1), while the creatine monohydrate will speed up muscle growth and recovery.
+The company has proven HMB to improve strength and muscle definition , while creatine monohydrate will speed up muscle growth and recovery.

 - Contains 5,000 mg of creatine monohydrate